anon-blue/anon.blue/README.txt

                                                           HOLOAMIERDA ME EQUIOQU
-EAHRE OCOAHRE LOCO
-         OU ARE NOT ALLOWED TO SWITCH ON UNLESS EXAMINATIONS HAVE BEEN PASSED
+EAHRE OCOAHRE LOCO URUGUAY CAMPEON DEL MUNDO 2018...
+YOU heard here firsteeeeeee eee      OU ARE NOT ALLOWED TO SWITCH ON UNLESS EXAMINATIONS HAVE BEEN PASSED
 ********************************************************************************